 April 17, 2019: The release day for 2019 Bowman Baseball.
 In other words, the day Wander Franco 1st Bowman Chrome autographs are mass released to the public.

-In recent memory, I cannot think of a prospect as hyped as Franco without a Bowman autograph.
-Wander Franco, at 17-years-old, finds himself in the top 5 of both Baseball America (4) and Fangraphs’ (2) top 100 lists, and at 13 in MLB Pipeline’s list (far too low, in my opinion).
+In recent memory, SlabStox can’t think of a prospect as hyped as Franco without a Bowman autograph.
+Wander Franco, at 17 years old, finds himself in the top 5 of both Baseball America (4) and Fangraphs’ (2) top 100 lists, and at 13 in MLB Pipeline’s list (far too low, in my opinion).

 So far, Franco has played in 61 games, with 273 plate appearances.
 In that time, he slashed .351/.418/.587 to go along with 11 home runs, 10 doubles, and 7 triples.
 That is incredible for a shortstop at the age of 17, let alone anyone.